domRiddle/ASF/IPC.md

 There are 2 properties worth explanation/editing, those are `Endpoints` and `PathBase`.

 `Endpoints` - This is a collection of endpoints, each endpoint having its own unique name (like `IPv4-http`) and `Url` property that specifies `Protocol://Host:Port` listening address.
 By default, ASF listens on IPv4 and IPv6 http addresses, but we've added https examples for you to use, if needed.
+You should declare only those endpoints that you need, we've included 4 example ones above so you can edit it easier.

 `PathBase` - This is base path that will be used by IPC interface.
 This property is optional, defaults to `/` and shouldn't be required to modify for majority of use cases.
 By changing this property you'll host entire IPC interface on a custom prefix, for example `http://127.0.0.1:1242/MyPrefix` instead of `http://127.0.0.1:1242` alone.
 Using custom `PathBase` might be wanted in combination with specific setup of a reverse proxy where you'd like to proxy a specific URL only, for example `mydomain.com/ASF` instead of entire `mydomain.com` domain.
 Normally that would require from you to write a rewrite rule for your web server that would map `mydomain.com/ASF/Api/X` -> `127.0.0.1:1242/Api/X`, but instead you might define custom `PathBase` of `/ASF` and achieve easier setup of `mydomain.com/ASF/Api/X` -> `127.0.0.1:1242/ASF/Api/X`.